ksator/python-training-for-network-engineers/README.md

 JUNOS AUTOMATION WITH PYEZ LIBRARY
 REST CALLS HANDLING

-There are additionnal content in network automation workshop.pdf (ansible, git, continious integration, vagrant, and a quiz).
+There are additionnal contents in network automation workshop.pdf (json, ansible, git, continious integration, vagrant, and a quiz).